Global marketing: Price

 The price of a product varies based on production cost, target segment, and supply-demand dynamics alongside several types of pricing strategies, each tied in with an overall business plan.
 Pricing is also used as a demarcation to differentiate the image of a product.

 The price varies from market to market.

 Place

 The place refers to the point of sale.

-The distribution of product is reliant on the competition offered to the market.
+The distribution of products is reliant on the competition offered to the market.
 Coca-Cola does not implement vending machines in all cultures.
 Beverages are sold by the pallet via warehouse stores in the United States while it is not seen in India.
-Placement decisions are reliant on the position of the product in the market place.
+Placement decisions are reliant on the position of the product in the marketplace.
 For example, a high-end product would not be distributed via a dollar store in the United States.
 Conversely, a product promoted as the low-cost option in France would give rise to limited success in a high end area.